bahaidev/bahaibot/README.md

   fs, // The Node `fs/promises`

   // Provided `system` value of `getSettingsPath()` JSON; returns settings
-  //  object `system.development` by default
+  //  object `system.development` by default, though in Node, allowing for a
-  getSettings,
-  getSettingsPath // The Node equivalent of:
+  //  `--production` flag to trigger getting `system.production` instead. getSettings, getSettingsPath // The Node equivalent of:
   //                  `require('path').join(process.cwd(), 'settings.json')`